 The open-mind moment occurs during the story's climax.
 It jolts the audience's mind with a rush of emotional insight, a flash of understanding when the meaning of the story is revealed.

 Neuroscientists have measured this open-mind phenomenon and found that it lasts approximately six to eight seconds.

 In this moment of wonder and pleasure, anything presented to the mind lodges in its memory.
 This is the optimal spot for marketers to plant their logo or call-to-action.

 Only when people are open to receiving your sales messages will they take action to buy your product or service.

 Structure Your Brand Story for Success

-We need to go deep on the components of effective storytelling or all that you will end up with is a flat narrative of "and then and then and then".
+We need to go deep into the components of effective storytelling so that you don't end up with a flat narrative of "and then and then and then."

 Grab some water, and let's jump in.